plabradorjr/crypto_prices/README.md

 ## Usage

-Run
+From your terminal, run
 ```
 $ bundle install
 ```

-Then run
+Once completed, run
 ```
-$bin/run_me
+$ bin/run_me
 ```
-from your terminal.
 This will start the application.

 ## Development